Justify-social/my-project/docs/guides/developer/setup.md

 ## Introduction

-This guide will help you set up a development environment for the Campaign Wizard application.
+This guide will help you set up a development environment for the Justify.social platform.
 By following these steps, you'll have a fully functional local environment for development and testing.

 ## Prerequisites